mlibrary/chipmunk/PRINCIPLES.md

 managed in the system.
 Different kinds of content may be preserved and managed in different ways within the same system.*

-### Advisory content characterization or validation {#DigitalPreservationPrinciples-Advisorycontentcharacterizationorvalidation}
+### Advisory content characterization or validation

 *The system provides some technical ability for characterization or validation, but does not enforce normalization or validity either by